ryuhandev/baileys-skill/README.md

 git clone https://github.com/ryuhandev/baileys-skill.git .claude/skills/baileys
 ```

-No further configuration needed the frontmatter `description` tells Claude when to
+No further configuration needed.
+The frontmatter `description` tells Claude when to
 load it.
 Verify with `/skills` inside a Claude Code session.

 ### OpenCode